hoehrmann/demo-parselov/README.md

 different from descendants of it because one has to go over `content` prior to visiting a descendant element.
 The vertices `370` and `371` represent an ambiguity in the XML grammar, they represent `CharData` non-terminals.
+The same goes for edges that bypass vertex `367`.
 The corresponding rule is

 ```
 content ::= CharData?